CesarVinken/Simple-RPG-battle-demo/README.md

 This project contains a small RPG demo consisting of 2 scenes.
 In the selection scene the player can pick 3 heroes to go to battle with.
 In the battle scene, the player can fight an enemy in turnbased RPG style.

 ## Platform
 - The game currently works in Unity and on Android devices (tested on a Galaxy A51 device).
-I have no access to iOS.
 - The project uses Unity version 2021.3.18f1.

 ## How to play in Unity